-- a Disclose any conflicts of interest, including any financial interests in products or services that are recommended.
-Refrain from accepting gifts or services which potentially influence or which may give the appearance of influencing professional judgment. - b.
-Comply with all applicable laws and regulations, including obtaining/maintaining a state licenseor certification if engaged in practice governed by nutrition and dietetics statutes. - c.
-Maintain and appropriately use credentials. - d.
-Respect intellectual property rights, including citation and recognition of the ideas and work of others, regardless of the medium (e.g. written, oral, electronic). - e.
-Provide accurate and truthful information in all communications. - f.
-Report inappropriate behavior or treatment of a patient/client by another nutrition and dietetics practitioneror other professionals. - g.
-Document, code and bill to most accurately reflect the character and extent of delivered services. - h Respect patient/client's autonomy.
+- a.
+Disclose any conflicts of interest, including any financial interests in products or services that are recommended.
+Refrain from accepting gifts or services which potentially influence or which may give the appearance of influencing professional judgment. - Comply with all applicable laws and regulations, including obtaining/maintaining a state license or certification if engaged in practice governed by nutrition and dietetics statutes. - Maintain and appropriately use credentials. c. - Respect intellectual property rights, including citation and recognition of the ideas and work of others, regardless of the medium (e.g. written, oral, electronic). - Provide accurate and truthful information in all communications. e. - Report inappropriate behavior or treatment of a patient/client by another nutrition and dietetics practitioner or other professionals. - Document, code and bill to most accurately reflect the character and extent of delivered services. - Respect patient/client's autonomy.
 Safeguard patient/client confidentiality according to current regulations and laws. - i.
 Implement appropriate measures to protect personal health information using appropriate techniques (e.g., encryption).